The Cycle Counts of Graphs: Proof for numbers from 1 to 19

 Now we return to part (a).
 By the proof of part (b), we can assume $v$ and $w$ are divalent vertices.
 If they lie on different ears of $\bar{G}$, we are done.
 If not, by part (c) we can move $v$ to $x$ without changing the cycle count.
 Then by the proof of part (b) we can move it to a divalent vertex on an adjacent ear without decreasing the cycle count.
 This completes the proof. \end{proof}

 A simple example with large $c(G)$ is a graph $\Theta_k$ consisting of $k$ internally disjoint paths between two vertices.
 It has exactly $\binom{k}{2}$ cycles.
 The case $k=3$ is a theta graph.

 Now we prove Theorem~\ref{conjecture} for numbers 4 through 7.
 To have more than 3 cycles we must add an ear to a theta graph.
+(Recall from Theorem~\ref{whitney} that we don't need to consider adding ears to separable graphs.)
 The four possible graphs are shown in Figure~\ref{2-ears}.
 They have 6 cycles, except for $K_4$ which has 7 cycles.
 This also shows that counts 4 and 5 are impossible.

 We now prove Theorem~\ref{conjecture} for cycle counts 8 through 19.
 In Figure \ref{10-17} we show graphs that have 10 through 19 cycles, excepting 16.
 We now prove that 8 and 9 are not cycle count numbers, as well as establishing which graphs have 10 to 15 cycles.
 To get more than 7 cycles we add two ears, called ears three and four, to a 2-ear graph.
 The 2-ear graphs are the $\Theta_4'$ graphs and $\bar{K}_4$; they get separate treatment.